sundarnagarajan/rdp-xl200c-linux/README.md

 # Linux on the RDP XL-200C Mini PC

+## Where have we reached?
+Apparently the device can boot Linux from my remastered Ubuntu 16.04 and 18.04 ISO
+- Wifi does not work (18.04)
+- Audio out (18.04) is too loud with a buzzing noise

+The OEM vendor has provided a 'driver' for Ubuntu 16.04.

+We are currently exploring how to get Wifi (and everything else) working.

 ## About the RDP XL-200C Mini PC
 ### Links - these worked as of Jul-24-2018
 - [RDP XL-200C on www.rdp.in](http://www.rdp.in/thinclients/xl-200c.html)